 - How can recent industry surveys and trends inform my business?
-Very often academic institutions, business consultancies or quality newspapers will commission ‘state of an industry’ survey.
+Very often academic institutions, business consultancies or quality newspapers will commission a ‘state of an industry’ survey.
 These contain a lot of useful information and it’s your role as legal adviser to make considered use of this information on behalf of your client.

 Will something affect me?